mattblovell/kodi_panel/README.rst

 The ``setup.toml`` file provides control over fonts, default images, and the layout of elements on the display.
-Several hooks for callback functions also exist throughout the main kodi_panel_display.py file.
-One can customize many aspects of the display screens via additions to the (very short) startup scripts, rather than modifying kodi_panel_display.py itself.
+Several hooks for callback functions also exist throughout the main ``kodi_panel_display.py`` file.
+One can customize many aspects of the display screens via additions to the (very short) startup scripts, rather than modifying ``kodi_panel_display.py`` itself.

-On an Odroid C4, kodi_panel appears to take ~0.5% of CPU time when idle and about ~2.5% when music playback is occurring.
+Running on an Odroid C4 with a 320x480 SPI display, kodi_panel appears to take ~0.5% of CPU time when idle and about ~2.5% when music playback is occurring.
 Kodi itself, for comparison, takes 3% CPU when idle and 8% when busy (for ALAC playback).

-The CPU load increases when running remotely from Kodi and as the display size increases.
+This CPU load increases when running remotely from Kodi and as the display size increases.
 For a 800x480 display using network calls to query Kodi state, the active load increases to 12 to 15% running on an RPi 3.
 Using an RPi Zero to drive an HDMI-attached 800x480 display, the active CPU load goes up to 25%, with an idle load in the 11% to 14% range.

 Installation